Skip to main content

 • Any policies detailing how these applications maintain their state, such as restart policies, upgrade policies, etc.

-This third point, although important, is complicated without understanding the basics.
-Therefore, we’ll hold off for now and handle that topic in future tutorials.
-This tutorial works with Kubernetes running within a compact Oracle Cloud Native Environment on Oracle Linux.
-The intent is not to be a ‘one stop shop’ for everything needed to administer a production deployment.
-Instead, it introduces the skills required to deploy a working sample application.
+This tutorial works with Kubernetes within an Oracle Cloud Native Environment on Oracle Linux.
+Its intent is not to be a ‘one-stop shop’ for everything needed to administer a production deployment but to introduce the necessary skills to deploy a working sample application successfully.

 Objectives